nikhe/zipkin-security/README.md

 ## Overview

-This is a Spring Boot [AutoConfiguration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) module that can be added to a [Zipkin Server](https://github.com/openzipkin/zipkin/tree/master/zipkin-server) deployment to secure the http endpoint with a password.
+This is a module that can be added to a [Zipkin Server](https://github.com/openzipkin/zipkin/tree/master/zipkin-server) deployment to secure the HTTP POST endpoint with a password.

 ## Experimental
 * Note: This is currently experimental! *